UoW-CPC/rabbda-earthquakes-application/README.md

 This application is build to run with Hortonworks Data Platform (HDP) 2.6.5, please download HDP [here](https://www.cloudera.com/downloads/hortonworks-sandbox/hdp.html).

 HDP-2.6.5 comes with Python 2.7 pre-installed; therefore, this Python version is being used for our scripts.
-However, it can run to every Hadoop environment that

 Before we start executing the several phases of the application, it is required to install some Python libraries, to do so run the following:
  ```